- 2014-: Lecturer in Human Geography, Loughborough University.

-First, I have examined how migration categories are produced and practised, from the perspective of understanding cultural geographies of migration and the cultural economies of migration industries.
-My ESRC-funded research on ‘Following the Expatriate’ drew upon mobilities as a field to look at the different ways in which ‘expatriate’ comes to be understood.
+First, she has examined how migration categories are produced and practised, from the perspective of understanding cultural geographies of migration and the cultural economies of migration industries.
+Her ESRC-funded research on ‘Following the Expatriate’ drew upon mobilities as a field to look at the different ways in which ‘expatriate’ comes to be understood.
 It looked at how the Global Mobility Industry, an industry that supports the management of expatriate relocation, helps to produce expatriate identities.
 This also considered how British migrants in Singapore use the term expat.
-In Loughborough-funded research I have also looked at Third Culture Kids (TCKs), people who spent part of their childhood growing up in a different country from that which their parents are from.
+In Loughborough-funded research she has also looked at Third Culture Kids (TCKs), people who spent part of their childhood growing up in a different country from that which their parents are from.

 Current postgraduate research students